 "If it wasn’t for the Program and the maximum awake times I don’t think this would have been anywhere near as easy.
 Knowing exactly when Elizabeth was tired enough to sleep was giving her the best chance to self-settle."

-Of course, it’s not all been plain sailing - babies are only human afterall.
-Stacey has had times when Elizabeth would wake early, times when she couldn’t link sleep cycles during the lunch nap, but with the help of the Program and troubleshooting in the support group she's been able to fix and address what had been contributing to these issues.
+Of course, it’s not all been plain sailing - babies are only human after all!
+There have been times when Elizabeth would wake early and times when she couldn’t link sleep cycles during the lunch nap.
+But with help of our detailed troubleshooting notes and our expert sleep consultants in the Little Ones Village, Stacey has been able to fix and address each of these sleep challenges.

 "Do I think we would be in this position without the Program?
 No way!
 Elizabeth would have been so used to being rocked, patted and fed to sleep that I would be constantly up overnight resettling her.
 Don’t get me wrong, I know we will have more hurdles in the future, further regressions and leaps, but I know I can always open my Program or ask in the support group and I’ll find some answers and guidance."